nukopian/DBIx-Squirrel/docs/pod.md

 When called with no arguments, a list comprised of the following two iterator properties is returned:

-=over

-=item * C<$slice>
+- `$slice`

     The how the iterator slices results fetched from the database.
 This may be an ARRAYREF or a HASHREF.

-=item * C<$cache_size>
+- `$cache_size`

     The current size of the results buffer.
 That is, the current maximum number of results that are processed and ready to fetch after each trip to the database.

-=back

 To change these properties, simply provide the new values in the argument list.
 When used to change these properties, a reference to the iterator is